kai687/sphinxawesome-theme/docs/docs/install.rst

 .. note::

-   If you only want to create a local copy, forking the repository first is not necessary.
+   If you only want to create a local copy, forking the repository first isn't necessary.